-There will have class discussions over various case studies in this class.
+There will be class discussions over various case studies in this class.
 The discussions will be group based and involve teamwork.
 Students will often turn in assignments at the end of class discussions to validate participation; failure to turn in assignments will result in lost points for discussion.
-Class Discussions and Participation will account for 10% of your final grade; therefore, it is imperative that you participate and attend class regularly.